Steps for the Experienced-Track Diploma

 - Fully document one additional design (for a total of 3) and list at least another 7 designs with supporting information.

 - Provide 2 letters of recommendation from clients you served in a professional capacity and who are not related to you.
-These should verify that your design work contributes to the adaptation of the site to an appropriate regenerative ecology; that you can work well with clients in realizing both their personal goals and the ecological needs of the site itself; and that you have experience with design implementation or contributed significant support (budget, timeline, sources, etc…) to the practical development of the project on the ground.
+These should verify that your work contributes to the adaptation of the site to an appropriate regenerative ecology; that you can work well with clients in realizing both their personal goals and the ecological needs of the site itself; and that you have experience with design implementation or contributed significant support (budget, timeline, sources, etc…) to the practical development of the project on the ground.

 For Education Diploma only